-Uta, meanwhile, was overcome by emotion.
+In the meantime, Uta was overcome by emotion.

-He looked for Eku and found him, at the moment, standing over the dead bubinzwana.
+He looked for Eku.

+Saw him, at the moment, standing over the dead bubinzwana.

-The Bwana chieftain desperately wanted to go to him, to try and express the depth of his gratitude, but was so encased by others that he could barely move.
+The Bwana chieftain desperately wanted to go to him and express the depth of his gratitude, but had become so encased by others, he could no longer even move.

-Despite the raucous noise around him, Eku picked out the click of his father as easily as he could have seen the impact of a single drop of water falling into a placid pond.
+Despite the raucous noise around him, Eku picked out the click of his father as easily as he could have seen the impact of a single drop of water falling into a puddle.

-Eku let Kaleni approach across the open area where the dead bubinzwana lay.
+Eku waited as Kaleni paced through the open area where the dead bubinzwana lay.

-His father looked so worried and went nose to nose with Eku.
+His father looked so worried.